 Retail – clothing and fashion, food and drink, home furnishings, online retail

 Telecoms – broadband and internet services, mobile phone contracts

 Utilities – electricity and gas providers, solar power, water suppliers, energy saving solutions

-In addition, we may supply some or all of your data, under strict licensing terms to Services Providers (which may include companies who will use it for a variety of direct marketing, targeted advertising, measurement, identity resolution, testing and resource & development purposes on behalf of themselves and/or their clients).
+In addition, we may supply some or all of your data, under strict licensing terms to Services Providers (which may include companies who will use it for a variety of direct and email marketing, targeted advertising, measurement, identity resolution, testing and resource & development purposes on behalf of themselves and/or their clients).

 Services Providers carry out data profiling and will combine your data with data they get from other sources (including public sources) and use it to create “predictive models”.
 Services Providers use these models to try to predict behaviour and preferences (e.g. how likely you are to buy a holiday online or take a particular type of holiday) or likely circumstances (e.g. whether you are eligible for a particular credit card).

 Some Services Providers use the data we supply to help their clients with fraud prevention, tracing and ID verification.

 Services Providers will also try to match and then link your data with data that they receive about you from other sources, to make sure that the data they hold about you is correct (e.g. to check whether you have recently moved address).